fbpx

 Florence celebrates St. John the Baptist Feast on the 24th of June with street parades and dancing and in Pisa, the Feast of St. Ranieri on the 16th and 17th lights the city with candles.

-Temperatures in June are very mild and range from 20 to 30 degrees Celsius or 65 to 85 Fahrenheit.
+Temperatures in June are very mild and range from 20 to 30 C (65 to 85 F).
 Rain is rare in June and when it happens, it is short, and the sun is up an average of 9h a day making it a great sightseeing month.

 Evenings can get a bit chilly so a light jacket is welcome if you plan to eat at the many terraces or enjoy a stroll back to your accommodation.